urdms104/2020-spring-dms104/schedule.md

     - What roles have you identified for your product?
     - What discussion starters do you plan to ask your focus groups

-  - [x] Do the [Focus Group Participant Selection process (Google Sheet)](https://docs.google.com/spreadsheets/d/1IUnaxLFkVptcTrJHvcbGHllSKqO3zhvNlPM9VCxU8rE) (due: Tuesday, February 18)
+  - [x] Fill-in the [Focus Group Participant Selection process (Google Sheet)](https://docs.google.com/spreadsheets/d/1IUnaxLFkVptcTrJHvcbGHllSKqO3zhvNlPM9VCxU8rE) (due: Tuesday, February 18)
     - City Teams can invite guests for their Focus Group
     - Line-up Focus Group guests for 12:30 - 1:45 PM on either Tuesday, February 18 or Thursday, February 20